Mount Gangapurna

 2. Always carry extra copies of all the necessary documents with photos on your phone.

-3. Acclimatize yourself properly with the higher elevation
+3. Acclimatize yourself properly to the higher elevation

 4. Carry a sleeping bag and pads with you for a comfortable sleep